 - Scale length: 17-18 in./Total length: 26 in.

 Tenor ‘ukuleles are becoming more and more popular as people get used to the less-traditional sound.
-It offers the longest common scale for GCEA tuning which makes for tight strings ideal for finger picking and any application that needs a stiff response.
+It offers the longest common scale length for GCEA tuning.
+This makes for a tight string feel ideal for finger picking and any application that needs a stiff response.

 Because of this the tenor ‘ukulele is a popular performance instrument and it is the size most commonly found onstage these days.
 Some great tenor players are: Jake Shimabukuro, Herb Ohta Jr., James Hill, David Kamakahi, and Brittni Paiva.